 A new window opens where you need to select Target OS.
 Here select “Linux” and click “OK” button.

-As soon as you click the OK button, Visual Studio does 2 things:
+When you click the OK button, Visual Studio creates 2 things:

-The docker-compose project is shown in boldface font, as it is also made as startup project.
+The docker-compose project is shown in boldface font, as it is also made the startup project.

 Also check the Visual Studio menu bar on the top where you can see that this newly created project is set as a startup project for the solution.